zed-industries/zed/CONTRIBUTING.md

 - [collab](/crates/collab) is the collaboration server itself, driving the collaboration features such as project sharing.
 - [rpc](/crates/rpc) defines messages to be exchanged with collaboration server.

+If you're just starting out with Zed, it might be worthwhile to look at some of the other crates that implement bits of UI - such as [go to line](/crates/go_to_line) modal that's bound to ctrl-g by default in Zed.

 ### Upstreaming your changes
 Here be dragons :)